 If any of these occur, it’s wise to schedule a visit with a healthcare provider for assessment and advice.

-Why Some Babies Gain More or Less Weight
+Why Some Little One's Gain More or Less Weight

-A variety of factors can affect how quickly babies gain weight:
+A variety of factors can affect how quickly little one's gain weight:

-- Feeding Method: Breastfed and formula-fed babies may grow at slightly different rates.
+- Feeding Method: Maternal fed and formula-fed little one's may grow at slightly different rates.

 - Parental Size: Genetics play a role in both birth weight and ongoing growth.